Ladrillo/ketchup/readme.md

 In order to resume, the branch name must be provided.
 Running Ketchup without both arguments in this situation can cause the loss of all work done so far.

-## The Student
+## The Students

-Tell students they can catch up by executing:
+Students can catch up by executing:

 ```bash
 git fetch && git reset --hard origin/foo-branch
 ```

-In JavaScript projects you can set up a "ketchup" script in the `package.json`:
+In JavaScript projects a "ketchup" script can be added to the `package.json`:

 ```json
 {